Skip to main content

 Core Architecture

-Aleo is focused on permissionless private programmability, this means the ability for anyone to codify any logic onto the Aleo blockchain wihtout asking for anyone's permission.
-By utilising the off chain execution environment SnarkVM and encryption then anyone can then execute this logic in a privacy preserving manner and broadcast it to the Aleo network.
-For detailed information, check the zkCloud section.
+Aleo is focused on permissionless private programmability, which means the ability for anyone to codify any logic onto the Aleo blockchain without asking for anyone's permission.
+This is achieved through two key components:

 What makes Aleo permissionless, private and programmable ?